GarettMorrison/Blog/README.md

 # Blog
-This is my codebase for running a blog with Hugo
+This is my codebase for running a blog with Hugo.
-Still a major WIP
+Still a major WIP.
 Should be visible at garettmorrison.net when complete.